-This guide is for who want to speak Japanese, but might be worried with inconveniencing others with your limited Japanese.
+This guide is for who want to speak and have a Japanese conversation, but might be worried with inconveniencing others with your limited Japanese.
 Or you want to step out of the foreign or English speaking bubble you’ve built and challenge yourself to speak more Japanese.
-Our four-step series will cover how to improve your Japanese vocabulary, reading, listening, and speaking.
-Using free and easy to access Japanese learning resources; and tips and tricks on how to improve your studying habits and approach to learning.
+Our four-step series will cover how to improve your Japanese conversation skills, vocabulary, reading, and listening using free and easy to access Japanese learning resources; and tips and tricks on how to improve your studying habits and approach to learning.

 This guide is designed to be something that you can refer back to as you progress from beginner to intermediate and even through advance if you want to take that step.
 We put our heart into this guide to be something I wished I had when I started out.
 I think I would have been able to study smarter and save months to a year if I had had access to these materials and ideas.